 Many of us are no strangers to financial stress.
-In fact, a full 45% of Canadians surveyed for the Sun Life Financial 2016 Canadian Health Index reported feeling an uncomfortable level of stress over their household finances.
+In fact, research by Sun Life Financial has shown that nearly half of Canadians surveyed reported feeling an uncomfortable level of stress over their household finances.
 That mental burden can hinder your performance at work, strain your relationships and threaten your physical health.

 "A certain amount of stress is important," says Dr. Donna Ferguson, a psychologist at the Centre for Addiction and Mental Health in Toronto, who notes stress is essential for our fight-or-flight instincts.
 "But once it goes beyond a certain point, it can be harmful."
 And some of the health complications linked to stress can be life-threatening.